joaojmendes/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-action-ts/lab/Exercise 02 - Run sample app.md

 ## Congratulations

 You have completed Exercise 2.
-Please proceed to [Exercise 3](./Exercise%2003%20-%20Run%20in%20Copilot.md) in which you will run the sample application in Microsoft Copilot for Microsoft 365!
+Please proceed to [Exercise 3](./Exercise%2003%20-%20Run%20in%20Copilot.md) in which you will run the sample application in Microsoft 365 Copilot!